Vineet-modus-git/ocr_outputs/output/sezalm_01102025163833_Final_DRHP/sezalm_01102025163833_Final_DRHP_page_178.md

 d.
 Any other matter as the Corporate Social Responsibility Committee may deem appropriate after approval of the Board of Directors or as may be directed by the Board of Directors from time to time.

-The Corporate Social Responsibility Committee be and is hereby authorized to perform the following
+The Corporate Social Responsibility Committee be and is hereby authorized to perform the following functions:
-functions:

-(i) formulate and recommend to the Board, a “Corporate Social Responsibility Policy” which shall
+(i) formulate and recommend to the Board, a "Corporate Social Responsibility Policy" which shall

 175